isw-kudos/kudos-docs/docs/boards/howto/adding-members-to-a-board.md

 ![](\assets\boards\adding-members-to-boards4.png)

-Note, that adding members from this location, will allow you to only add members or groups from within your organisation, as this is adding them to both the Channel in Teams and the board.
+Note, that adding members from this location, will allow you to only add members or groups from within your organisation, as this is adding them to both the channel in Microsoft Teams and the board.

 To add people external to your organisation, do so directly from the board.
-They will have access only to the board, not to the Team Channel.
+They will have access only to the board, not to the Microsoft Team Channel.